Pro-nuclear energy movement: Organizations supporting nuclear power

-The United States generates about 19% of its electricity from nuclear power plants.
-Nearly 60% of all clean energy generated in the U.S. comes from nuclear power.
+In 2023, nuclear power plants in the United States generated about 19% of the nation’s electricity.
+When combined with electricity from renewable sources, nuclear energy accounted for a substantial portion of total carbon-free generation, representing nearly half of all non-fossil electricity produced in the country.

 Studies have shown that closing a nuclear power plant results in greatly increased carbon emissions as only burning coal or natural gas can make up for the massive amount of energy lost from a nuclear power plant.
 Even though there have long been protests against nuclear power, the effect of long-term scrutiny has elevated safety within the industry, making nuclear power the safest form of energy in operation today, despite the fact that many continue to fear it.
 Nuclear power plants create thousands of jobs, many in health and safety jobs, and seldom experience protests from area residents, as they bring large amounts of economic activity, attract educated employees and leave the air clear safe, unlike oil, coal or gas plants, which bring disease and environmental damage to their workers and neighbors.
 Nuclear engineers have traditionally worked, directly or indirectly, in the nuclear power industry, in academia or for national laboratories.
 More recently, young nuclear engineers have started to innovate and launch new companies, becoming entrepreneurs in order to bring their enthusiasm for using the power of the atom to address the climate crisis.
 As of June 2015, Third Way released a report identifying 48 nuclear start-ups or projects organized to work on nuclear innovations in what is being called "advanced nuclear" designs.
 Current research in the industry is directed at producing economical, proliferation-resistant reactor designs with passive safety features.
 Although government labs research the same areas as industry, they also study a myriad of other issues such as nuclear fuels and nuclear fuel cycles, advanced reactor designs, and nuclear weapon design and maintenance.
 A principal pipeline for trained personnel for US reactor facilities is the Navy Nuclear Power Program.
 The job outlook for nuclear engineering from the year 2012 to the year 2022 is predicted to grow 9% due to many elder nuclear engineers retiring, safety systems needing to be updated in power plants, and the advancements made in nuclear medicine.